cjmj96/cjmjme/content/projects/cyclistic-divvy-bike-share-company-case-study.md

 ### Goal

-This project aim to solve the business task of a fictional bike sharing company called Cyclistic by performing the data analytics life cycle.
-The data used to support our case comes from the Divvy historical trip data.
-The insights obtained will help to design a marketing campaign that aims to convert casual users (single or day pass) to users with annual subscription.
+The objective of this project is to use the data analytics life cycle to solve the business task of Cyclistic, a fictional bike-sharing company.
+I use the Divvy historical trip data to support my case.
+My insights will help to design a marketing campaign that aims to encourage casual users (single or day pass) to become annual subscribers.

 ### Process

 I begin the data analytic process by obtaining the questions that should drive my analysis.
 After that, I obtained the data from Divvy, merged the files into a single file with feather format.
 The data processing involved verifying the data integrity and cleaning data where necessary.
-In the analysis phase, I ob
+In the analysis phase, I perform data transformation.
+After that, I share the insights and conclusions for my analysis.
+And finally, I proposed my recommendations to drive decision making.

 ### Highlights